Legislative violence: 4 March 1985

 On the House of Representatives chamber floor, Democrat Thomas Downey of New York confronted Robert Dornan, a California Republican, and Dornan grabbed Downey's tie in response.
 Downey approached Dornan in response to a speech Dornan had given two days earlier before the Conservative Political Action Conference, in which he called Downey a "draft-dodging wimp" because of Downey's repeated denouncement of US-backed anti-government Contras rebels in Nicaragua.
 During the Vietnam War, Downey received a medical deferment from the draft because of a perforated eardrum.
 Downey had also been active in protesting the war.
-The Dornan-Downey beef originated two years earlier, when Downey spoke against Dornan's nomination for a position at the Arms Control and Disarmament Agency.
+The Dornan-Downey feud originated two years earlier when Downey spoke against Dornan's nomination for a position at the Arms Control and Disarmament Agency.

 The Dornan speech was made on Saturday, 2 March.
 On Monday afternoon, 4 March, Downey confronted Dornan, attracting dozens of viewers.
-Dornan claims Downey grabbed him by the shoulder and turned him around, asking if he had actually called him a wimp.
-Dornan answered "I did and you are."
-The exchange became heated, and at some point Dornan accused Downey of having cost him the job two years earlier.
+Dornan claims Downey grabbed him by the shoulder and turned him around, asking if he had called him a wimp.
+Dornan answered, "I did, and you are."
+The exchange became heated, and Dornan eventually accused Downey of losing him the job two years earlier.
 According to Downey, as he began to walk away, Dornan grabbed him by the tie and collar and threatened him with "bodily harm."
-Dornan claimed he was just straightening Downey's tie knot, saying later, "I like all the members to look elegant on the floor, you know."
-Dornan, according to himself and other witnesses, then told Downey to "get out of my face."
+Dornan claimed he was straightening Downey's tie knot, saying later, "I like all the members to look elegant on the floor, you know."
+According to himself and other witnesses, Dornan told Downey to "get out of my face."
 After, Downey went to the Speaker of the House Tip O'Neill to tell him what had happened.